goodtoseeu57/goodtoseeu57/README.md

 I'm Chris, a passionate software engineer who thrives on innovation and creativity.
 I'm definitely not your typical "PL" person, but I'm all about crafting amazing software solutions.

-My blog in case you're interested :) https://giannako.co.uk/
+In case you're interested :) https://giannako.co.uk/

 <!--
 **goodtoseeu57/goodtoseeu57** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.